LORD-MicroStrain/mip_sdk/examples/cpp/device_info/README.md

 # Device Info Example (C++)

-This example demonstrates how to retrieve and display device information from any MIP-enabled MicroStrain device using the C++ API.
+This example demonstrates how to retrieve and display device information from any MIP-enabled MicroStrain device with the MIP SDK using the C++ API.

 ## Overview